GandhiCloudLab/watson-ai-ops-320-guide/readme.md

 #### Note :

 We are migrating this document from WA 3.1 to WA 3.2.
-So this is a work in-progress article and frequent changes are expected.
+So this is a work in-progress document and frequent changes are expected.

 The pages with the text `Page Status : Final` at the bottom indicates that the migration is complete.